-Odour and trucking issues can be mitigated by implementing odour and noise control measures or siting away from residents and ensuring sufficient land to keep fence line odour levels at or below regulatory limits.
-However distance from residents also could mean higher costs for haulage, related to collection, haulage to organics curing facilities, or haulage to disposal.
-Further consideration of these issues is required, along with potential haulage impacts, during the siting analysis.
+Odour and trucking issues can be mitigated ensuring odour levels at or the However distance from residence related collection, haulage to organics curing facilities, or haulage to disposal.
+Further consideration of these issues is required, along with potential haulage impacts, during the siting analysis. measures or siting away from residents and However distance from residents also could along with potential haulage impacts, during mitigation strategies and risk transfer cost assessments where risks are proposed to be shifted to the private sector.